B-Rich/MTG/README.md

 # MTG
-Magic the Gathering DB Front End
+##Magic the Gathering Front End
+Building a front end to work with one of the MTG APIs, just for fun :)